Common check engine light codes are listed for you on this

 leaks (Gas Cap Codes).
 These in my opinion are common and can experience

-these articles are about things I run into as a Fleet Technician.
+these articles started out by highlighting things I run into as a Fleet Technician.
 Your

 exact problem might not be covered yet.
 I add new information on a